oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 The Persistence of Vision Raytracer, or POV-Ray, is a ray tracing program which generates images from a text-based scene description, and is available for a variety of computer platforms.
 POV-Ray is a high-quality, Free Software tool for creating stunning three-dimensional graphics.
 The source code is available for those wanting to do their own ports.

-**URL**
+**More Information**

 https://www.povray.org/